IamAnand5/Python_Libraries/README.md

 # Python_Libraries
-All notes and codes related to Python Libraries NumPy, Pandas, Matplotlib, Sci-kit, NLTK, Tensor Flow etc.
+All notes and codes related to Python Libraries NumPy, Pandas, Matplotlib, Sci-kit etc.